Monty9120/subgraph-price-history/README.md

-# Uniswap V3 token prices Subgraph
+# Uniswap V3 token history prices Subgraph

-### This is a croped version of uniswap v3 subgraph created to pick token prices estimation
+Attempting to create a price history of UniSwap tokens.